fmilburn3/Joystick/README.md

 # Joystick
-A library for two axis pushbutton joystick for Energia or Arduino
+A two axis pushbutton joystick library for Energia or Arduino